Reviewed by Sarah Mitchell – Child Passenger Safety Writer & Researcher | Researching car seat safety since 2018 | Last Updated: April 2026

 A booster seat lifts a child higher in the car seat.
 This helps the seat belt sit across the child’s chest and hips, not the neck or stomach.
 It makes the seat belt safer and more effective.

 Booster seats are for kids who outgrow car seats but are too small for regular belts.
-They improve seat belt fit for better safety.
+They improve the 5-step seat belt fit test for better safety.
 These seats reduce the risk of injury in crashes.

 Types Of Booster Seats